erikis/sys-yaml/README.md

 ```
 Usage: sys-yaml [OPTION...]
-Parse YAML files and write values to files as env. variables, JSON, YAML, and other formats.
+Parse limited YAML and write values to files as env. variables, JSON, YAML, and other formats.

+Limited YAML: Keys must be unquoted or double-quoted.
+String values must be double-quoted.
+Values must be valid JSON, including flow mappings and sequences.
+Block scalars are supported.

 All options can be used multiple times and are processed in the order in which they are given,
 except for --help, --version, --verbose, and --jq.